edrone/tf2-ulmfit/README.md

 This repository contains scripts used to pretrain ULMFiT language models in the FastAI framework, convert the result to a Keras model usable with Tensorflow 2.0, and fine-tune on downstream tasks in Tensorflow.

 Please note that whereas you can train any encoder head (document classification, sequence tagging, encoder-decoder etc.) in Tensorflow, the pretraining and fine-tuning of a generic language model should be done only in FastAI.
 This is because FastAI was written by ULMFiT's authors and contains all the important implementation details that might be omitted in the paper.
 Porting all these details to another framework is a big challenge.
-However, once you have the encoder weights trained in a proper way, the setup and hyperparameters of your downstream tasks can diverge from the original implementation (at the expense of regularization).
+But having the encoder weights trained in a proper way and available in TF still allows you to take advantage of transfer learning for downstream tasks, even if your hyperparameters are suboptimal.

 Basically, ULMFiT is just 3 layers of a unidirectional LSTM network plus many regularization methods.
 We were successful in porting the following regularization techniques to TF2: